Wriddhirupd/flutter-back4app-tasks/README.md

 # flutter-back4app-tasks
 Assignment for Cross Platform App Development.
 It will create a Task application to help perform CRUD (Create, Read, Update, Delete) operations using flutter.
 The backend is running in Back4app.
 Client credentials are used to access the backend.

+## Create flutter App:
+From terminal, run `flutter create <project name>` to create a new flutter App

 ## Install dependencies:
 Edit `pubspec.yaml` and run `flutter pub get` from terminal to install dependencies